 Business Owner's Policy (BOP)

 Average cost: $49.99 - $250/monthA BOP bundles general liability with commercial property insurance, often at a discount compared to buying them separately.
 It's the most popular choice for small businesses with physical locations.
 Many BOPs include additional coverages like business interruption and data breach response.
+See our BOP vs GL comparison to figure out which fits.

 Commercial Auto Insurance